 If your query is regarding yellow fever vaccination and certification, please contact your state or territory health department for information regarding your nearest accredited yellow fever vaccination provider.

 The World Health Organization (WHO) provides information on worldwide immunisation schedules.
-You simply select the country of interest and it will give you a profile on that country, VPD surveillance, the immunisation schedule and information on coverage.
+You simply select the country of interest and it will give you a profile on that country, the immunisation schedule and information on disease surveillance and vaccine coverage.